 We estimate a correlation of -0.0146 which is statistically not significant from 0 (p=0.6944).
 This estimate is similar to the signed square root of the R squared reported in a simple linear regression of LDL on age.
 The p-value agrees exactly with the statistical significance of the LDL parameter in classical simple linear regression.

+Total: 3